ross-alexander/dq/scribing/red_laughter/part2.md

 1/3rd, 90 lbs becomes 30 lbs, etc, and Encumbrance will have to be recalculated.
 This effect lasts for 10 minutes, and can be renewed as long as the wearer pays the FT cost.

-# 2025-03-28

->From hollow sockets, midnight tendrils blaze,
->Black beams that feast on light’s forsaken breath.
->Each photon turned to force, a dire malaise,
->That drags the living toward their clutching death.

->No shield deflects the weight of ceaseless dark,
->No armor bends the spectral fingers back.
->Momentum steals the step, the limbs grow stark,
->As flesh and fate dissolve in onyx wrack.

->Yet deathless lords have secrets bound in bone,
->A whispered name upon a phylact’ry sealed.
->Destroy the soul within—by fire or stone—
->And watch the eldritch horror’s power yield.

->So strike the heart it keeps in crypts unseen,
->Lest shadow’s grasp make dust of what has been.

-## 2025-04-06

-- Travel back to Archangel
-- Sacrifice 1 PC (25 → 24)
-- PC: 24 → 25 (750 EP)

-- Stone wall is Bound Earth
-- Use Waters of Strength +18 PS

->Gilded in flame, he coils through the night,
->Lurking where shadow devours the light.
->A whisper of doom in a dreamer’s breath,
->Unwinds the sweet thread that leads into death.
->Rising in silence, unseen by the eyes,
->Under the skin, he spins whispered lies.
->Neither sword nor strong will can break his spell,
->Ghosts heed his call from where secrets dwell

 ## Storage Crystal x 2